ysyk2021/the-microlearning-model-for-cybersecurity-training-protecting-business-data-and-assets-through/src/chapter-2-2.md

-Chapter: The Impact of Cybersecurity Threats on Businesses
+The Impact of Cybersecurity Threats on Businesses
 ==========================================================

 In this chapter, we will explore the significant impact that cybersecurity threats can have on businesses.
 Understanding the consequences of these threats is crucial for organizations to recognize the importance of cybersecurity and invest in employee education and training.
 This chapter highlights the potential ramifications of cybersecurity incidents and the need for proactive measures to protect business data and assets.